ansonkan/public-box/ga401i-arch/README.md

 # GA401I Arch Setup

-This is a note to self in case I need to setup Arch on another machine.
+This is a note to self in case I need to set up Arch on another machine.
 This isn't meant to be a guide.

 As far as I remember,  I:
 1. followed the first 2 videos with the installation guide from Arch to complete the installation.
-The videos basically demonstrates the steps from the installation guide with a few useful extra setup, such as setting up `sudo`.
+The videos demonstrate the steps from the installation guide with a few useful extra setup, such as setting up `sudo`.
 2. setup `dwm`, `st`, `dmenu` following the 3rd video.
 3. followed through the Arch Setup Guide from ASUS Linux.
 4. setup `slstatus`.